assignments-codex/level-3-assignments/week-5/day-3-assignment.md

 #### Objective

-Unit tests checkpoint.
+Integrate a component library and produce reusable UI.

 #### Requirements

-1. At least one utility test passes locally or in CI.
-2. Tests cover at least one edge case.
+1. Install a React component library.
+Use at least two components in your app.
+2. Override styles with your SASS tokens where appropriate.
+3. Build two reusable UI pieces such as Button and Card and use each in at least two places.
-3. README shows how to run tests.
+4. README shows how to install, run, and where to see the components.

 #### Submission